-Prerequisite: 3 credits of bistory at the 200-level or permission of the instructor.
-(Course is offered as needed/3 credits)
+Prerequisite: 3 credits of history at the 200-level or permission of the instructor.
+(Second semester-2006/3 credits)

 A study of the peoples and culture of early medieval Europe, from the late Roman period through the tenth century.
-Topics include the Celtic population of the Roman Empire; "barbarian" kingdoms such as Celtic Ireland and Scotland, Anglo-Saxon England, Frankish Gaul, and Visigothic an dIslamic Spain; Christian missions; social and technological developments; the Carolingian Empire and its Renaissance; Viking Scandinavia and the impact of the Viking invasions on Europe; and the culture of the millennium.
+Topics include the Celtic population of the Roman Empire; "barbarian" kingdoms such as Celtic Ireland and Scotland, Anglo-Saxon England, Frankish Gaul, and Visigothic an dIslamic Spain; Christian missions; social and technological developments; the Carolingian Empire and its Renaissance; Viking Scandinavia and the impact of the Viking invasions on Europe; and the culture of the millennium